 You can send video to me for feedback, which I love to do.

-Of the 70,000 monthly readers on my blog not all do the online courses.
-Some just spend time reading and choosing from the 250 articles.
+Of the 76,000 monthly readers on my blog not all do the online courses… Instead, some spend their time reading from the 400+ articles.

 Team coaches can’t teach you everything you need